 Visit the graduate application process web page in addition to reviewing the following information.
 The details below elaborate on general graduate admissions processes and requirements to explain department-specific expectations.
 Applicants should read through both sets of information and are responsible for meeting the application requirements laid out therein.

 The following materials are required for the MA in Cognitive Science application.
 All required application materials must be submitted online, on time, and in English to be reviewed for admission.
-Do not send any paper copies via mail.
+Do not send paper copies.

-About one-page long, this statement should include specific academic interests that the applicant wishes to pursue.
-Applicants should include primary and secondary research areas of interest (below), relevant background, previous experience, the proposed faculty mentor(s), and desired program track (course or research-track).
+- Statement of Purpose: (~1 page) This should include specific academic interests the applicant wishes to pursue.
+Applicants should include primary and secondary research areas of interest (below), relevant background, previous experience, faculty of interest, and desired program track (course or research-track).
 For applicants with no previous background in cognitive science, the statement should describe their formal background, previous exposure to issues in cognitive science, particular interests in the field, and why this program is an appropriate program of study and research for them.

 - Areas of Interest